The ‘Do Nothing’ Mistake: What Happens When You Delay Land Clearing

 As overgrowth increases:

-more material needs to be removed
+More material needs to be removed.

-projects take longer to complete
+Projects take longer to complete.

-equipment needs may increase
+Equipment needs may increase.

+What could have been a manageable, targeted project becomes a full-scale clearing job.
 In many cases, addressing the problem one year earlier could have cut the scope and cost in half.

 Loss of Usable Land

-Overgrowth doesn’t just affect how your property looks.
-It affects how you can use it.
+Overgrowth doesn’t just affect how your property looks; it affects how you can use it.

 As brush and invasive growth spread:

-open areas become unusable
+Open areas become unusable.

-trails and paths disappear
+Trails and paths disappear.

-access for equipment or recreation becomes limited
+Access for equipment or recreation becomes limited.

-certain parts of the property are effectively lost
+Certain parts of the property are effectively lost.

 Addressing overgrowth early gives you control.
 Instead of reacting to a major problem, you are managing a smaller one.

-This allows for:
+This proactive approach allows for:

-better decision-making about what to keep
+Better decision-making about what to keep.

 Early action also allows you to combine clearing with a plan, rather than simply trying to catch up.